One would think that, during Prohibition, ‘dry’ meant ‘teetotal’. Uhm… not really.

 Now, some say he say T-Total to stress the concept.
 Some say he stammered on the word.
 Some others say he stammered because he was tee-tee-totally drunk.
 Whatever it was, Mr Turner is often credited to be the ‘inventor’ of the word.

 But there are other stories.

-In the 1800s, most temperance movements didn’t see anything wrong with wine, beer or cider, the true enemy being just hard liquor.
+In the 1800s, most temperance movements didn’t see anything wrong with wine, beer or cider, the real enemy being just hard liquor.
 So people who signed for the cause could either pledge for moderation and so to renounce just hard liquors, or for total abstinence.
-Those who pledged total abstinence would place a ‘T’ after their name and that might be where the ‘t’ in teetotal comes from.
+Those who pledged total abstinence would place a ‘T’ after their name, and that might be where the ‘t’ in teetotal comes from.

 There is also another story that is so improbable I’m not even… ok, you talked me into it.
 I’m telling you.

 Some say ‘tee’ is ‘tea’ misspelt, and teetotalers were those who pledge to drink tea in place of any alcohol.

 So there, now you know the pretty and the ugly of it.

 Culinary Lore – What is the origin of the word teetotal?

 Kobler, John, Ardent Spirits.
 The Rise and Fall of Prohibition.
 Da Capo Press, New York, 1973